adrianwedd/Agentic-Index/README.md

 <a id="-how-refresh-works"></a>
 ## 🔄 How refresh works

 A scheduled GitHub Action keeps the index up to date.
-It runs the scraper and ranker, opens a pull request with any changes, and can auto-merge when all checks pass.
+It runs the extended scraper and metric scoring before ranking repositories, then opens a pull request with any changes and can auto-merge when all checks pass.
 You can also trigger this process manually by running [`scripts/trigger_refresh.sh`](scripts/trigger_refresh.sh).